-Author's Note: This is a story about cheating.
-If that's not your jam... bye.
-Don't gripe at me in comments.
+Author's Note: This is a story about loss, cheating, and the aftermath.
+If that's not your jam, don't come to this party.

 Anyway.
 I listened to Lips of an Angel by Hinder today on a loop.
 I fucking love that song.